-Symptom Action PWR LED is Off Check connections between the switch, the power cord, and the AC power outlet.
+Symptom Action Power LED is Off Check connections between the switch, the power cord, and the AC power outlet.
 Check the AC power outlet is supplying 110-240 VAC.
 Contact your dealer for assistance.
-DIAG LED is blinking Amber Power cycle the switch to try and clear the condition. • If the condition does not clear, contact your dealer for assistance.
+Diag LED is blinking Amber Power cycle the switch to try and clear the condition.
+If the condition does not clear, contact your dealer for assistance.
+Diag LED is blinking Amber with PoE Mode button pressed.
+Turn off or unplug PoE devices until the condition clears.
+If the condition does not clear, contact your dealer for assistance.
 Link/Act LED is Off Verify that the switch and attached device are powered on.
 Check the cable connectors are firmly plugged into both the switch and corresponding device.
 If the switch is installed in a rack, check the connections to the punch-down block and patch panel.
 Verify that the proper cable type is used and its length does not exceed specified limits.
-Check the attached device and cable connections for possible defects.
+Check the attached device and cable connections for possible Check the attached device and cable connections for possible defects.
 Replace the defective cable if necessary.